Verticalization: Term Origin

-The term vertical comes from the late Latin word “verticalis” meaning “overhead” and the Latin “vertex” meaning “highest point”.
-Verticalization is used interchangeably with Manhattanization, vertical urbanization or urbanisms, and vertical gentrification in many research studies.
+The term "vertical" comes from the late Latin word "verticalis", meaning "overhead", and the Latin "vertex", meaning "highest point".
+Verticalization is used interchangeably with Manhattanization, vertical urbanization or urbanism, and vertical gentrification in many research studies.

 One of the main considerations of a potential buyer is where the building is located.
-If you think of location in a 3-dimensional plane, the street that the building is located on is the 2-dimensional coordinate and the height is in the 3rd dimension; the floor that a high-rise unit is located on can be far enough away from the busy streets that the building location does not play a role.
-Verticalization takes advantage of the 3-dimensional space on the same 2-dimensional plot of land.
+If you think of location in three dimensions, the street the building is located on is the two-dimensional coordinate and the height is the third dimension.
+The floor that a high-rise unit is located on can be far enough away from the busy streets that the building location does not play a role.
+Verticalization takes advantage of the three-dimensional space on the same two-dimensional plot of land.

 High-Rise Buildings

 High-rise luxury buildings predate World War II when they were designed to facilitate the transition away from a servant-dependent society and provide mass public housing.
-High-rise buildings acted as an economically logical solution in urban areas that maximized the number of units within a building complex once it surpassed seven stories; since the developer already invested in the requirements for a high-rise building, the costs would be divided across more units which could lower the cost per unit and create the opportunity for more affordable housing.
+High-rise buildings acted as an economically logical solution in urban areas that maximized the number of units within a building complex once it surpassed seven stories; since the developer already invested in the requirements for a high-rise building, the costs would be divided across more units, which could lower the cost per unit and create more affordable housing.

-Since the mid-1990s, the number of high-rise buildings in cities around the world has drastically increased from 20 being built in 1992 to 331 in 2019 if high-rise buildings are defined as towering over 150 meters.
+Since the mid-1990s, the number of high-rise buildings over 150 meters in cities around the world has drastically increased from 20 being built in 1992 to 331 in 2019.
 The process of verticalization is also related to consumer culture and symbols of power.